wysheridan-xyz/wysheridan.xyz/content/_index.md

 id to your supported or rejected file.
   * Email
     * Send the reference id, username, and stance (support or reject) in an email.
-Specifics on the email to send the information to is still being worked out.
+      * Specifics on the email to send the information to is still being worked out.
 * Collaboration is up to those involved though GitHub has tools to make the process easier.
-Otherwise there will be agree upon criteria that must meet for a topic "idea" to be reprinted.
+  * However there will be agreed upon criteria that must meet for a topic "idea" to be reprinted.
   * Criteria will include:
-    * Formatting for the document
+    * Formatting of the document
     * An inital number of supporters
       * For the county > 100
       * For a precinct > 10
       * Note the criteria is not fixed in stone.
-Eventually it should be decided by majority.
+        * Eventually it should be decided by majority with respect to usefulness.